vanik18/Medical-Chatbot-with-LLMs/README.md

  pip install -r requirements.txt

- Create a .env file in the root directory and add your Pinecone & openai credentials as follows:
+ # Create a .env file in the root directory and add your Pinecone and openai credentials as follows:

  PINECONE_API_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxx"

  OPENAI_API_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxx"

  # run the following command to store embeddings to pinecone